edtechr/hexagonsDemo/README.md

 <img align="left" src="media/flower_favicon_full.PNG" height="100"></img>
 This repository contains the data used to train and evaluate the instruction-to-execution task derived from the Hexagons dataset.
-The Hexagons dataset comprises 4176 naturally-occurring visually grounded instructions rich with diverse types and levels of abstractions.
+The Hexagons dataset comprises 4176 naturally-occurring visually grounded instructions rich with diverse types and levels of abstractions. <br/>
-For more details about the framework of the Hexagons dataset as well as the Hexagons App & Game, abstraction elicitation methodology, dataset and baseline models please refer to our [paper](https://edtechr.github.io/hexagonsDemo/#paper) and [website](https://edtechr.github.io/hexagonsDemo/).
+For more details about the framework of the Hexagons dataset as well as the Hexagons App & Game, the abstraction elicitation methodology, dataset and baseline models please refer to our [paper](https://edtechr.github.io/hexagonsDemo/#paper) and [website](https://edtechr.github.io/hexagonsDemo/).